 5. Prepare Your Boat

-Any boater can tell you plenty of items need to be thoroughly checked before heading out for a day on the water.
+Any boater can tell you plenty of items must be thoroughly checked before heading out for a day on the water.

 Before boating season begins, we recommend scheduling a Vessel Safety Check with your local U.S. Coast Guard Auxiliary or U.S. Power Squadrons.
 Every Vessel Safety Check is conducted free of charge.